HMO Vs. PPO Plans

 Regional Sales Manager David Russell clarifies the difference between an HMO plan and a PPO plan.

 “Hey folks, David Russell here.
-I just wanted to give you a little bit of insight on the differences between an HMO and a PPO.
-So I’ll start by the definitions; An HMO is a network driven opportunity where you have to stay within a network of physicians that have a contract with certain carriers.
-The idea would be your primary care physician as the quarterback with an HMO plan, and your specialists are also going to be lined up in that network.
+I just wanted to give you a little bit of insight into the differences between an HMO and a PPO.
+So I’ll start with the definitions; An HMO is a network-driven opportunity where you have to stay within a network of physicians that have a contract with certain carriers.
+The idea would be your primary care physician is the quarterback with an HMO plan, and your specialists are also going to be lined up in that network.
 So if you have to go see a specialist, sometimes referrals are needed, sometimes they’re not.
 But you have to stay within that list of doctors that have agreements with your carrier.

 HMO: Care Coordination